MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

 You can set the state in the migration assistant prior to migrating a policy using these two steps:

-1. Choose whether to turn-on or off from the following three options:
+1. Choose whether to turn on or off from the following three options:
     - Turn on policy immediately.
     - Turn on policy in test mode first.
 Remove from test mode later manually.
     - Keep it off.
 Turn it on later manually.